sparklingrobots/nano2017/second_draft/extras/SlowCollapse.md

 ---

 _The way the lessons from the Great Mourning are immortalized in songs now, so she knows them.
 And maybe she's just part of a cult?
 Rather than this being teh same as everything._

+The tipping point.
+The tipping point.
+The tipping point.

+They had given up on the tipping point eventually.
+The human race, it seemed, was a crescent moon, a rocking chair.
+It was a swing and it desired equilibrium and while it could swing wildly it was unlikely to come unmoored off the center bar.
+Back and forth, generation upon generation.
+Not a cycle just back and forth.

+Could it be a saw?
+Could it cut through the basic substance of our lives?

+Or did they just need to move the swings somewhere else.
+Put in a new center bar.

+So they started pushing on the foundations.

+There was the Great Mourning and one phase was, of course, rage.

+They had learned to channel their rage.
+At first it was just emotional and then it actually became something greater.

+They could focus it and make things happen.
+There was a literal energy that came from them and took down their enemies.

+A blast of rage could leave a mind washed clean and pale, a mouth drooling.
+It was not permanent but it wasn't too different.

+It was dangerous.

+#todo: Can these be written like the book excerpts in Dune?